Kevin Stitt: Coronavirus outbreak

+Natural disasters

+In June 2023, after severe storms hit parts of Oklahoma with hurricane-force winds and tornadic activity that knocked out power for days for more than 100,000 energy customers during severe heat waves, Tulsa Mayor G.T.
+Bynum requested that Stitt announce a state of emergency, but Stitt did not respond to Bynum's calls.
+Days later, Senate Pro Tem Greg Treat was informed he was the acting governor and could declare a state of emergency, which he eventually did.
+Stitt was in Paris and Lieutenant Governor Matt Pinnell was also out of state.
+Six days after the event, Stitt said he was in contact with Bynum and Bynum tried to redirect attention from the story.
+At least three people died from the storms.

 Sports betting

 In January 2023, Stitt announced his support for legalizing sports betting in Oklahoma after Representative Ken Luttrell filed a bill to allow federally recognized tribes in the state to offer sports betting.

 Judicial reform and appointments

 Stitt signed legislation reorganizing the Oklahoma Supreme Court and the Oklahoma Court of Civil Appeals.
 Before the reforms, Supreme Court justices were appointed from nine separate districts representing various collections of counties.
 Under the legislation, as of 2020 the Court's nine judicial districts were redrawn such that five were made coequal with the state's five congressional districts and the other four are at large with the state as whole.
 Similarly, the five judicial districts used to appoint judges to the Court of Criminal Appeals were made coequal with the congressional districts.
 The legislation left the method for appointing appellate judges via the Oklahoma Judicial Nominating Commission unchanged.
 The reform's ostensible purpose was to increase the pool of applicants to the appellate courts.

 The governor of Oklahoma is responsible for making appointments to Oklahoma state courts upon a vacancy.
 Candidates for appointment are reviewed by the Oklahoma Judicial Nominating Commission, which forwards three names to the governor.
 The governor appoints one of the three without further confirmation.
 As of 2020, there are 29 appellate court judges (nine Supreme Court justices, five Court of Criminal Appeals judge, 12 Court of Civil Appeals judges, and three Court of Military Appeals judges) and 156 trial judges (75 district judges, 77 associate district judges, and four Workers Compensation Court judges) subject to the gubernatorial appointment process.